Curdridge

 Class Teachers:

-Mrs Anna Harmer teaches YR on Monday - Thursday.
+Mrs Anna Harmer teaches YR Monday - Tuesday.

 Learning Support Assistants: